-An island country of east Asia, Japan is a nation made up of an astonishing 6,852 islands.
+An island country in East Asia, Japan is a nation made up of an astonishing 6,852 islands.
 Out of these, 420 are inhabited.
-And while most of us are aware of the four main islands of Japan, Honshu, Hokkaido, Shikoku and Kyushu, there are thousands of spectacular islands each with its own unique landscape, history, and culture.
-This country is a timeless travel destination which is revered for its Buddhist temples, breathtaking landscapes, stunning ecosystems, bustling metropolises, and the fresh fish markets.
-To celebrate the diversity of the archipelago, explore the lesser known islands of Japan with us.
+And while most of us are aware of the four main islands of Japan, Honshu, Hokkaido, Shikoku, and Kyushu, there are thousands of spectacular islands each with its own unique landscape, history, and culture.
+This country is a timeless travel destination that is revered for its Buddhist temples, breathtaking landscapes, stunning ecosystems, bustling metropolises, and fresh fish markets.
+To celebrate the diversity of the archipelago, explore the lesser-known islands of Japan with us.
 Here we have compiled a list of some islands in Japan that you shouldn’t miss.

 Have Unforgettable Experiences At These Islands Of Japan

 1. One Of Japan’s Largest Islands: Sado Island

 Lying just off the coast of mainland Niigata prefecture, Sado Island is the largest island in the Sea of Japan.
 Due to its isolated location, it used to serve as a dumping ground for those politicians and intellectuals who fell out of favour with the government up until 1700.
 This little island is one of the larger Japanese islands on this list and is associated with Kodo, the dynamic drumming group, and is known for the Earth Celebration, an annual music festival hosted by Sado’s own, world-renowned Kodo taiko (drum) group, focusing on drumming, humanity, nature, and Japanese culture.